 At this point, the timer should read 1:45.

 You want the chewing surface of your upper teeth to hit the bottom floor of the tray, so push the tray all the way up as hard as you can.
-This is how you force putty high up into the gums above the teeth, as shown in photo 9 below.
+This is how you force putty high up into the gums above the teeth.
 If you execute this step correctly, you should see and feel your lips and cheeks fill up with putty.
 This is the goal!